 About Ransomware

-Ransomware is a variety of malware that encrypts or steals a victim's files so they cannot be used or are made publicly available.
-Crypto-ransomware sometimes locks the target's computer.
-To avoid the carnage, the target is asked to send a certain ransom, usually in the form of a crypto currency such as Bitcoin, within a brief period of time.
-It is not guaranteed that paying the extortion price will recover the damaged files or avoid its exposure to the public.
-Files can be altered or erased across a network based on the target's write permissions, and you cannot reverse engineer the military-grade encryption technologies used on the compromised files.
-A typical ransomware delivery package is tainted email, in which the target is lured into interacting with by a social engineering technique called spear phishing.
-This makes the email message to appear to come from a familiar sender.
-Another common vulnerability is an improperly secured Remote Desktop Protocol port.
+Ransomware is a variety of malicious software that encrypts or steals a victim's files so they are unusable or are publicized.
+Crypto-ransomware often locks the target's computer.
+To avoid the damage, the victim is asked to pay a specified ransom, typically in the form of a crypto currency like Bitcoin, within a brief period of time.
+There is no guarantee that delivering the ransom will restore the damaged files or avoid its exposure to the public.
+Files can be encrypted or deleted throughout a network depending on the target's write permissions, and you cannot solve the strong encryption algorithms used on the hostage files.
+A common ransomware attack vector is booby-trapped email, whereby the target is lured into interacting with by means of a social engineering technique known as spear phishing.
+This causes the email message to appear to come from a trusted source.
+Another popular attack vector is a poorly secured Remote Desktop Protocol (RDP) port.

-The ransomware variant CryptoLocker opened the modern era of ransomware in 2013, and the monetary losses caused by the many versions of ransomware is estimated at billions of dollars per year, roughly doubling every other year.
-Notorious examples include Locky, and Petya.
-Current headline threats like Ryuk, DoppelPaymer and CryptoWall are more elaborate and have caused more havoc than older versions.
-Even if your backup/recovery procedures permit your business to restore your encrypted data, you can still be hurt by exfiltration, where ransomed documents are made public.
-Because new versions of ransomware crop up every day, there is no certainty that traditional signature-matching anti-virus tools will block the latest malware.
-If an attack does show up in an email, it is critical that your users have been taught to be aware of social engineering tricks.
-Your ultimate defense is a sound scheme for performing and keeping offsite backups plus the deployment of reliable recovery tools.
+CryptoLocker ushered in the new age of crypto-ransomware in 2013, and the monetary losses attributed to by the many versions of ransomware is estimated at billions of dollars per year, roughly doubling every two years.
+Famous attacks include WannaCry, and Petya.
+Recent headline variants like Ryuk, Maze and CryptoWall are more complex and have caused more damage than older versions.
+Even if your backup/recovery processes permit your business to restore your encrypted data, you can still be threatened by exfiltration, where stolen documents are exposed to the public (known as "doxxing").
+Because additional variants of ransomware are launched every day, there is no guarantee that conventional signature-based anti-virus filters will block the latest attack.
+If threat does appear in an email, it is critical that your end users have been taught to identify phishing techniques.
+Your ultimate protection is a sound process for scheduling and keeping offsite backups plus the deployment of reliable restoration tools.

-Contact Progent About the ProSight Crypto-Ransomware Preparedness Checkup in Austin
+Ask Progent About the ProSight Crypto-Ransomware Readiness Audit in Austin

-For pricing information and to learn more about how Progent's ProSight Crypto-Ransomware Vulnerability Checkup can bolster your protection against crypto-ransomware in Austin, call Progent at
+For pricing details and to find out more about how Progent's ProSight Crypto-Ransomware Susceptibility Report can enhance your protection against ransomware in Austin, call Progent at